ASU-CPI/honest-pi/article/01_article.md

 - [Bringing values and deliberation to science communication](http://www.pnas.org/content/110/Supplement_3/14081.full) - Tom Dietz
 - See recent issue in PAR on values http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1540-6210/earlyview
 - [No, you’re not entitled to your opinion](http://theconversation.com/no-youre-not-entitled-to-your-opinion-9978#comment_88159) - Patrick Stokes
+- policy analysis literature: intersection of analysis and politics; post-positivism, "evidence, argument and persuasion" (Majone), "democracy and expertise" (Fischer);

 ###Climate Change, as an example